deephacks/jobpipe/README.md

       .execute();
 ```

-The execution of this schedule may yield this order of task execution at exactly 2015-01-14T10:00.
-If the date have passed each task will be scheduled immediately.
+The execution of this schedule may yield the following order of execution at exactly 2015-01-14T10:00.
+Tasks are scheduled immediately if the scheduled date have passed.
 Task execution is stalled until dependent tasks have valid output.

 ```java
 12, 11, 10, 9, 4, 6, 5, 1, 7, 3, 0, 8, 2